ff7-mods/ff7-flat-wiki/docs/FF7/Field/Script/Opcodes/B6 DIRA.md

 #### Description

 Instantaneously directs the field object towards the entity with the given ID.
-As with [MOVA][], the entity ID is an offset in the entire entity list, and not into the visible object/entities list, and will also have no effect if a non-visible entity is given.
+As with [MOVA](AA MOVA.md), the entity ID is an offset in the entire entity list, and not into the visible object/entities list, and will also have no effect if a non-visible entity is given.

-  [MOVA]: AA%20MOVA.md "wikilink"